maweiwu/stu/index.md

 What can I do?

-Just try and do what you can do！
+Just try and do what you can do and pick out the useful thing！

 ## Personal information